Spectral Gap Informed Ramp QAOA: Spectral Gap Informed Ramp - QAOA

 \section{Spectral Gap Informed Ramp - QAOA}

-Here we introduce the Spectral Gap Informed Ramp -- QAOA (SGIR--QAOA) method.
+Here we introduce the Spectral Gap Informed Ramp -- QAOA (SGIR--QAOA) method, summarised in Figure \ref{plot:SGIR_fig1}.
 Given that QAOA is a Trotterized discretisation of the QAA — applying alternating unitaries generated by a mixer Hamiltonian $H_{\text{mix}}$ and a cost Hamiltonian $H_C$ — we set the initial adiabatic Hamiltonian $H_0=H_{\text{mix}}$.
 With $H_0 = H_{\text{mix}} = H_X$, this gives us:

 with $H_X = \sum_{i=1}^{n} X_i$.
-We plot the eigenvalue spectrum for Equation \ref{eqn:Hqaoa} in Figure \ref{plot:grover_spectrum} for a particular instance of Grover's problem along with the corresponding SGIR--QAOA schedule.
+We sketch the eigenvalue spectrum for Equation \ref{eqn:Hqaoa} in Figure \ref{plot:SGIR_fig1} for a particular instance of Grover's problem along with the corresponding SGIR--QAOA schedule.

-The eigenvalue spectrum in Figure \ref{plot:grover_spectrum} differs from that given in Figure \ref{plot:grover_spectrum_Had}, due to the difference in $H_0$.
+The eigenvalue spectrum in Figure \ref{plot:grover_spectrum_Had} differs from that given in Figure \ref{plot:SGIR_fig1}, due to the difference in $H_0$.
 We refer to the parameter schedule calculated from Equation \ref{eqn:Hqaoa} as a Spectral Gap Informed Ramp (SGIR).
-In the following section we define the MIS problem.
+The variational parameters for SGIR--QAOA are defined as: